shmorri/docs-casa-prod/docs/source/administration/faq.md

 Ensure the host provided is accessible from the server where Casa is installed.
 Check the port corresponding to the HTTPS port you have set in the `oxd-https.yml`.
 The SSL certificate used to "secure" the extension extension must be issued by a CA. If it is a self-signed one, you **have** to import it to the Java *cacerts* keystore of the Casa server.

+## Strong authentication methods

+### Authentication fails when using TOTP or HOTP with no apparent reason

+For Time-based OTP, ensure the time of your server is correctly synchronized (use NTP for instance).
+The time lag of the authentication device used (for instance, a mobile phone) with respect to server time should not be representative.

+Big time differences can cause unsuccessful attempts to enroll TOTP credentials in Casa.

+For Event-based OTP (HOTP), ensure you are using a suitable value for `look ahead window` (we suggest at least 10).
+Check contents of file `/etc/certs/otp_configuration.json`.
+If you appy editions, it is recommended to press the "Update" button of the "Manage Custom Scripts" form in oxTrust and wait a couple of minutes before retrying.

 ## oxd

 ### In case of lockout